-The Directors are responsible for the maintenance and integrity of the Parent Company's website.
+The Directors of the ultimate Parent Company are responsible for the maintenance and integrity of the ultimate Parent Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.